-NOTE: Grant applications are scored based on a 100-point scale as indicated in the list provided below.
-A minimum average score of 75 must be obtained during the review process, which includes multiple readers and scoring rubrics, in order to be considered for funding.
+Note: Grant applications are scored based on a 100-point scale as indicated in the list provided below.
+New K12 SWP applicants and applications proposing new CTE programs and/or pathways are eligible to receive up to 10 additional points (5 points for new CTE programs and/or pathways and 5 points for new K12 SWP applicants).
+Please note that these 10 points are in addition to the 100 points.
+A minimum average score of 75 must be obtained during the review process, which includes multiple readers and scoring rubrics, to be considered for funding.

-Table 7.
+Table 8.
 Application Sections

-Application Section Maximum Points 1.
-Pathway Identification Not Scored/Required 2.
+Application Section Maximum Points Pathway Identification Not Scored/Required 2.
 Lead Local Education Agency (LEA) Not Scored/Required 3.
 K-12 Partner Agencies (LEA) Not Scored/Optional 4.
 Higher Education Partners Not Scored/Required 5.
 Collaborative Partners Not Scored/Optional 6.
-Problem Statement and Project Objectives 25 Points 7.
-Industry Sectors and Pathways Not Scored/Required 8.
-CTE Pathway/Program Work Plan 60 Points 9.
-Budget 15 Points 10.
-Assurances Not Scored/Required 11.
+Problem Statement and Project Objectives 40 Points 7.
+Positive Considerations 20 Points 8.
+Industry Sectors and Pathways Not Scored/Required 9.
+CTE Pathway/Program Work Plan 35 Points 10.
+Budget 15 Points 11.
+Assurances Not Scored/Required 12.
 Supporting Documentation Not Scored/Required

-1. Pathway Identification (Maximum Points: Not Scored/Required)
+(1) Pathway Identification (Maximum Points: Not Scored/Required)